 Before filing a Chapter 7 or Chapter 13 in Washington, you must complete a credit counseling course.
 You must also complete a debtor education course after filing for bankruptcy relief.
 Each of the bankruptcy courses is available online for a small fee.

 However, the companies that provide bankruptcy courses must be approved by the United States Trustee’s (UST’s) office.
-A list of the approved Washington bankruptcy course companies can be found on the UST’s website.
+The UST’s website keeps a list of the approved Washington bankruptcy course companies.

 The Western Bankruptcy District of Washington has courts located in Tacoma and Seattle.
-341 Meetings for the Western District of Washington are held by the Chapter 7 or Chapter 13 trustee assigned to the case.
-341 Hearings are held in several locations.
+341 Meetings for the Western District of Washington are held by the Chapter 7 or Chapter 13 trustee assigned to the case, and they can be held in several locations.

 The Eastern Bankruptcy District of Washington has offices located in Spokane and Yakima.
 The mailing address for the Eastern District of Washington is PO Box 2164, Spokane, WA 99210-2164.
-341 Creditor Meetings for the Eastern District of Washington are held in Spokane, Richland, Yakima, and Wenatchee.
+341 Creditor Meetings for the Eastern District of Washington take place in Spokane, Richland, Yakima, and Wenatchee.

 Bankruptcy trustees are assigned based on the district and division of the case filing.
 Washington Chapter 7 trustees and Washington Chapter 13 trustees administer the bankruptcy estate and conduct the 341 Meeting of Creditors.
 In a Chapter 13 case, the Chapter 13 trustee receives the bankruptcy plan payments and pays creditors based on the terms in the confirmed Chapter 13 plan.

-Do you want to explore other options for debt relief before filing bankruptcy in Washington?
-Ascend has resources and information on various debt-relief options, including our Guide to Debt Settlement and Guide to Debt Consolidation.
+If you qualify, you are the one to decide whether you should ultimately file a Chapter 7 bankruptcy.
+What we would recommend is to explore all your debt relief options to make the most informed decision.
+Ascend has resources and information on various debt-relief options, including our Debt Settlement, Debt Management, and Guide to Debt Consolidation.
 If you have questions about filing bankruptcy in Washington or other debt-relief options, contact Ascend.
-We are here to help you solve your debt problems.